What you should expect when making a closing transaction

 When you purchase a home, you enter into a contractual agreement with the seller and broker on the cost.
 You must then fulfill your financial commitment by paying cash or obtaining a mortgage.
 During the closing, the title would be transferred to you from the seller.
 While this sounds simple, it is more complex than you think.
 Even a small misunderstanding about how the process works can be disastrous and lead to future complications.

 That’s why you should never attempt to close on a house or property without the presence of an experienced real estate attorney.
 At Tabor Law, P.A., we have the legal knowledge and experience to make sure that the process of buying a home goes smoothly.
-Attorney Leigh-Ann Tabor will leave no stone unturned.
+Real estate attorney Leigh-Ann Tabor will leave no stone unturned.